lukesnowden/laraview/README.md

 php artisan laraview:compile
 ```

+## Demo

+A demo can be found at https://github.com/lukesnowden/customer-views.
+Just pull the package down, include the service provider and compile the views.

 ## Walk-through

-Included is a demo service provider which you can use to figure out how this package works but I'd also
-like to provide a walk-through to demonstrate how this package can be used in a production application.
+I'd like to provide a walk-through to demonstrate how this package can be used in a production application.

 Lets imagine we have an admin panel which has a users section where you can edit a user's details.
 Lets
 create that View: